OWASP/wrongsecrets/README.md

 # Wrong Secrets
-Examples with how to not use secrets, used for the ADDO talk "Our secrets management journey from Code to Vault"
+Examples with how to not use secrets, used for the talk "Our secrets management journey from Code to Vault"

 ## Basic docker exercises